 The Nepal CRS Company, with support from SHOPS Plus, recently launched an initiative to disseminate important health messages in rural areas through women’s groups.
 The initiative is a community-based social and behavior change program that uses community change agents to promote good health.
-The program focuses on family planning, diarrhea prevention and treatment, use of antenatal care services and facility delivery, and the prevention and treatment uterine prolapse, a condition in which the pelvic muscles no longer adequately support the uterus.
+The program focuses on family planning, diarrhea prevention and treatment, use of antenatal care services and facility delivery, and the prevention and treatment of uterine prolapse, a condition in which the pelvic muscles no longer adequately support the uterus.

 To help make the behavior change campaign effective, SHOPS Plus conducted a survey on the knowledge, attitudes, and practices of women in the community between 15 and 49 years old.
 The team used the results of the survey to create a baseline value for the program and propose targets.
 SHOPS Plus then worked with the Nepal CRS Company to update the training and behavior change materials for the community change agents leading the women’s groups.
 The survey findings also informed implementation strategies for each district.
 The program focuses on family planning in Arghakhanchi and Tanahun, hygiene sanitation in Ramechhap, and both family planning and health facility delivery in Terhathum.
 The findings will provide CRS with relevant information to design and implement data-driven activities and evaluate the effectiveness of the interventions.